i2p/i2p.www/i2p2www/spec/subscription.rst

 Security implications
 =====================

-This proposal has no implications on anonymity.
+This specification does not affect anonymity.

 There is an increase in the risk associated with losing control of a Destination key, as someone who obtains it can use these commands to make changes to any